ndevlin/RobbingTheBirdsNest/README.md

 #### Difficulty Levels Information
 * Tutorial Mode
-	* Player can not be detected in this mode; Player may walk through to see game layout and understand their tasks and obstacles
+	* Player cannot be detected in this mode; Player may walk through to see game layout and understand their tasks and obstacles
 * Easy Mode
 	* Light Intensity/Darkness Level: Some ambient light
 	* Robot Field of View Angle: 50 degrees